gottfried-github/touch-scale_Core/readme.md

 **What it does do:**
   * Calculates new values for given transform data - including origin -, based on the pinch data. *note:* it calculates translation for a scaled element to stay in it's actual position when it's origin gets changed

+As I mentioned earlier, the module doesn't map transforms to regular css position and dimensions.
+Instead, it stores the transform data, as it was at the time of the last pinch, and transforms that furthermore, on the next pinch.
+I don't know what practical advantages of this may or may not be.

 ## Usage:
   * Just to demonstrate, what it's about, [here's a code demo](https://github.com/spti/scale-core/blob/master/usage.md).
 It doesn't render anything, though, neither does it use `rAf`.